 Proper isolation improves gameplay, too

-Now, if you have a fine pair of over-ear headphones, they may very well serve as an operable piece of a gaming headset but, then you have to purchase a third-party mic, which brings us to our next point.
+Although a standard pair of headphones may very well serve as an operable gaming headset, it doesn’t have a mic.
+This means you have to purchase a third-party mic, which brings us to our next point.

 Team gameplay—much like relationship maintenance—is all about communication

-Unless you’re kicking it in single-player game, you’re going to need a microphone—and a good one at that.
-After all, no one wants to be on the receiving end of a shoddy omnidirectional mic; the cheap ones register superfluous noise, and the awful ones seem to amplify it.
+Unless you prefer single-player games, you’ll need a microphone—and a good one at that.
+After all, no one wants to be on the receiving end of a shoddy mic; the cheap ones register distracting background noise, and the awful ones seem to amplify it.

-Investing in a proper setup typically affords a fine cardioid or unidirectional microphone; this polar pattern forgives imprecise mic placement and reduces background noise, say if you’re competing or your roommate is making dinner.
+Investing in a proper setup typically affords a fine cardioid or unidirectional microphone, which forgives imprecise mic placement and reduces background noise.
 What’s more, you’ll be able to clearly communicate with your team and avoid feeling like you’re in a Verizon commercial: “Can you hear me now?”